 Flour is a staple food throughout the world, and the UK is no different with about 12 million loaves of bread, 2 million pizzas, and 10 million cakes and biscuits made every day.
 This can be achieved thanks to a daily production of about 14,000 tonnes of flour.
 Roughly one third of all the food and drink product lines in a typical UK supermarket contain flour, so it really is central to the food production system.

-We need a steady supply of wheat to mills and flour to bakeries in order to keep the supply chain running smoothly: so the continuing availability of key staff including millers, engineers and drivers - with flexibility on the hours they can work and delivery times; and the continued availability of fuel and electricity are the most immediate priorities.
+We need a steady supply of wheat to mills and flour to bakeries in order to keep the supply chain running smoothly: so millers invest heavily in ensuring continuity of supply for wheat, electricity, fuel and other key ingredients and ensuring that critical staff are available to run mills and manage the system.

 Critical nature of the flour milling industry